psu13/mutable-hakyll/posts/slow-code.md

 ways, makes software worse.

-What we have learned in the 50 or so years that large companies have driven industrial growth from software development is that no matter that they tell you at a large scale the way you make money selling software is to ask people to _pay money_ for _new_ features.
+What we have learned in the 50 or so years that large companies have driven industrial growth from software development is that no matter what they tell you at a large scale the way you make money selling software is to ask people to _pay money_ for _new_ features.
 There has to be at least the appearance of constant forward evolution in order for a software product to continue to generate more revenue.
 Software that has reached a stable